Crowdsourced-Ventilator-Covid-19/crowdsourced-ventilator-covid-19/README.md

 ## Questions for Dr. Kagle
 - Which modes are necessary, and in what priority?
 - Compact portable like MIT design? or Nasal cannula-based NIV?
-- Can the hospital provide a pre-mixed FIO2 external air supply?
+- Can the hospital provide a pre-mixed FIO2 external air supply? or BVM based design?
 - What controls are necessary, and in what priority?
 - What instrumentation is necessary, and in what priority?
 - Which alarms are necessary?